zamarise/zjm-mpls/README.md

 - Add backend validation of request
 - Deploy docker images to heroku via circleci
 - Some form fields should only accept numbers and not letters
+- Add logic to MagicController for checking that customer has not exceeded 3 orders prior to adding to the database.